 The three pillars of swimming pool care are essential for maintaining a clean, safe, and enjoyable swimming environment.

-1. Pool equipment: High-quality pool equipment, especially a robust pool pump, is crucial.
+- Pool equipment: High-quality pool equipment, especially a robust pool pump, is crucial.
 The pump ensures water circulation, crucial for preventing algae growth and maintaining clarity.
 It’s advisable for the pool pump to run 6 to 8 hours daily for optimal results.

-2. Water balance with pool chemistry: Understanding and managing water chemistry is vital.
+- Water balance with pool chemistry: Understanding and managing water chemistry is vital.
 Key parameters include alkalinity (80-120 mg/l), pH value (7.2-7.6), and calcium hardness (200-400 mg/l).
 Regular use of pool chemicals like chlorine is necessary to eliminate algae, bacteria, and germs, thus preventing cloudiness.

-3. Manual pool cleaning: Despite technological aids, manual pool cleaning is indispensable.
+- Manual pool cleaning: Despite technological aids, manual pool cleaning is indispensable.
 Pool owners should regularly check water values, inspect for damages, and physically clean the pool.
 This involves using tools like pool vacuum cleaners, scoops, and brushes to remove organic impurities such as leaves, sand, and body residues.

-The next sections of this swimming pool care guide will show beginners how to clean their pools the right way.
+Maintaining these three pillars ensures a pristine and healthy pool environment.
 This will help keep the swimming pool in good shape, make it safe to swim in, and cut down on costs.

 What Pool Equipment Do You Need For Pool Care?